EllaBrands/stanDev/Stan-Development-Meeting-Agenda.md

 * __Date added.
 Developer name.
 Short description.
 Desired resolution.__

 * 6th June.
+Matthijs.
+How to expose unnormalized distributions in language.

+* 6th June.
 Charles.
 Pick one of two paths to improve differentiation of the algebraic solver.
 See https://github.com/stan-dev/math/issues/1257.

 ### Open Discussion Topics